 Country info and advice - Puerto Rico

-The following comments are from teachers who have worked, or are currently working, in Puerto Rico.
-If you are a teacher and have some advice about Puerto Rico, please share here.
+The following comments are from English teachers who have worked, or are currently teaching English in Puerto Rico.
+If you are an English teacher and have some advice to share about Puerto Rico, please post here.

 Teaching English in Puerto Rico has been a nice experience, but frustrating too.
 As a K-3 English teacher

 the public schools in Puerto Rico visualize you as a teacher that's going to

 give a 50 minute break to the home room teacher.
 They don't provide you with a